 - Faculty: Faculty of Land and Food Systems

 - Degree: Bachelor of Science in Global Resource Systems

-The GRS program includes international experience, through UBC’s Go Global Student Exchange program and through GRS specific exchanges, such as the popular field studies program in Kenya.
-The program received the 2002 Award for Excellence in Internationalization, sponsored by Scotiabank and the Association of Universities and Colleges of Canada; and the Alfred Scow Award in 2007 for contribution to student development.Send Details
+The international experiences are offered through UBC’s Go Global Student Exchange program as well as through GRS-specific exchanges, including the popular field studies program in Kenya.
+The program received the 2002 Award for Excellence in Internationalization, sponsored by Scotiabank and the Association of Universities and Colleges of Canada, and the Alfred Scow Award in 2007 for contribution to student development.Send details

 Study resource management and gain a global and local perspective at UBC's Vancouver campus, located in one of Canada’s most multicultural cities.
 On this beautiful campus, with access to some of Canada’s most pristine wilderness and productive agricultural land, you'll have access to an on-campus working farm (UBC Farm), and have myriad opportunities to practise your language skills and engage with different perspectives.Find out more

 A GRS degree gives you a resource specialization and sets it within a specific global regional context, creating a depth and specificity of knowledge that is very valuable for employers in those sectors.
 Pursue a career in local, regional, national government; work in the private sector or with non-governmental organizations (NGOs); stay in Vancouver, work in your home region, or go abroad; focus on fresh water resource management or forestry, food security in remote communities, or large-scale, sustainable agriculture.
 The choice is truly yours: do what you want with your degree, make it your own, and the opportunities will be endless.